appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

-# Next Step: Non-Tech Interview
+# Next Step: Behavioral Interview

-* ### What to expect?
+* ### Purpose of the Interview
-   * A 30 minute interview conducted via [Zoom].
-Requires a steady internet connection and functional webcam.
-Will be recorded for evaluation and quality assurance purposes.
-Come prepared to deliver your personal pitch and answer some interview questions.
-We want to hear all things you and how we can help you reach your goals!
+  App Academy is an intense, challenging bootcamp.
+Not every student thrives in this kind of environment.
+The goal of this interview is to gauge whether you are a good fit for App Academy -- and whether we are a good fit for you!
+  &nbsp;
+  &nbsp;
+  The interview will be similar to a job interview so that we can assess your professionalism, readiness for the rigor of the bootcamp, and overall preparedness for the job search.

 * ### What are we looking for?
     * **Professionalism.**